bdurand/active_record_query_counter/README.md

 end
 ```

-This gem includes middleware for both Rack and Sidekiq that will enable query counting.
+This gem includes middleware for both Rack and Sidekiq that will enable query counting on web requests and in workers.
 If you are using Rails with Sidekiq, you can enable both with an initializer.

 ```ruby
 ActiveSupport.on_load(:active_record) do